kshitiz-11/ToDo-Angular/README.md

 2. The user will also be able to see default todo list items loaded from a json file asynchronously.
 This json file has multiple todo list objects.
 Each object has title, todo item, author and date properties.

-3. The user can also create new todo item using an input area.
+3. The user can also create new todo list where the user will enter tasks.
+Once the task is finished, the user also has the functionality to click on that task which will give a strikethrough text-decoration effect signifying that the task is now complete.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.